EJ Manuel: 2013 season

-On June 14, 2013, Manuel signed a four-year contract with the Buffalo Bills.
-The deal was worth a fully guaranteed $8.88 million, including a signing bonus of $4.85 million evenly spaced out annually ($1.2 million) over the next four years.
+On June 14, 2013, Manuel signed a four-year contract with the Bills with $8.88 million guaranteed and a signing bonus of $4.85 million evenly spaced out annually ($1.2 million) over the next four years.
 His salary in 2013 was $1.6 million, $2.0 million in 2014, $2.4 million in 2015, and $2.8 million in 2016.

 Manuel underwent an operation on his knee to remove fluid buildup after the second game of the preseason.
 At the time, it was unsure if he would be ready to start the season-opener.
 On September 4, head coach Doug Marrone announced at the team meeting that Manuel was confirmed to be the starter for Week 1.
-In the season opener, Manuel completed his first NFL career touchdown, to fellow rookie Robert Woods, on an 18-yard completion.
-On September 15, Manuel engineered his first fourth-quarter comeback.
-He led a nine-play, 80-yard touchdown march to bring his team back from a six-point deficit in the fourth quarter, with seconds left in the game.
-The Bills went on to win in a Week 2 game against the Carolina Panthers by a score of 24–23.
-Manuel was voted the "Pepsi Next NFL Rookie of the Week" for his performance.
+During the season opener against the New England Patriots, Manuel completed his first NFL career touchdown to fellow rookie Robert Woods on an 18-yard pass in the narrow 23–21 loss.
+In the next game against the Carolina Panthers, Manuel engineered his first fourth-quarter comeback.
+He led a nine-play, 80-yard touchdown march to bring his team back from a six-point deficit in the fourth quarter, with seconds left in the game as the Bills narrowly won 24–23.
+Manuel was voted Pepsi Next NFL Rookie of the Week for his performance.

-On October 3, during the third quarter against the Cleveland Browns, Manuel sprained his right lateral collateral ligament, causing him to miss the next five weeks of his rookie season.
-Manuel had an up-and-down first year, but was given a vote of confidence by coach Marrone as he was announced to be the starting quarterback for the 2014 season.
+During a Week 5 37–24 road loss to the Cleveland Browns, Manuel sprained his right lateral collateral ligament, causing him to miss the next five weeks.
+Manuel had an up-and-down first year, but was given a vote of confidence by Doug Marrone as he was announced to be the starting quarterback for the 2014 season.

 Manuel finished his rookie year with 1,972 passing yards, 11 touchdowns, and nine interceptions to go along with 53 carries for 186 yards and two touchdowns in 10 games and starts.